 New metal balusters can give your existing wood deck a sleek, modern look.
 These two options are made by Deckorators.
 The Baroque Balusters are simply screwed to rails.
 The round Classic Balusters are held in place by hidden connectors that require no hole drilling.
 Deckorators balusters don’t need to be painted or stained, which is probably the most tedious deck maintenance task there is.

 Some pros have given up constructing concrete deck footings.
 Instead, they’re using the Diamond Pier foundation system.
 To install a Diamond Pier footing, just drive in four pipes with a demo hammer.
 That eliminates a ton of digging and concrete work.

 The standard deck model is the DP-50.
 Most home centers and lumberyards that carry this product will also have breaker hammers you could borrow or rent.
 Check out the videos at pinfoundations.com.
-The Diamond Pier system is relatively new, and you need to make sure it's approved in your area.

 Precision Deck Screw Sinker

-When you're screwing decking, this Smart-Bit Deck Screw Depth Setter is a great tool to make sure all the screws are set at a consistent depth.
+When you’re screwing in decking, this Smart-Bit Deck Screw Depth Setter is a great tool to make sure all the screws are set at a consistent depth.
 The type of bit can be changed to match the screws, and the depth of the screws can be adjusted.
 This tool also has a free-spinning collar with a rubber bumper to prevent marring.